material-components/material-components-ios/catalog/README.md

 At runtime, the app enumerates all instances of UIViewController that respond to the `+catalogHierarchy` class method.
-This method is expected to return an array of strings that define the "breadcrumbs" for the view controller in the app.
+This method is expected to return an array of strings that define the "breadcrumbs" for how to navigate from the root view controller to that view controller in the catalog app.
+Other view controllers could define matching strings if they by convention should be grouped together.

-The app uses the aggregate of these breadcrumbs to build a navigation tree, with each node either representing a specific UIViewController (an example) or a list of other nodes.

 ## Building the app